cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 You received the error message `Cannot assign to an immutable variable.` because you tried to assign a second value to the immutable `x` variable.

-We must get compile-time errors when we attempt to change a value that’s designated as immutable because this specific situation can lead to bugs.
+It’s important that we get compile-time errors when we attempt to change a value that’s designated as immutable because this specific situation can lead to bugs.
 If one part of our code operates on the assumption that a value will never change and another part of our code changes that value, it’s possible